infobloxopen/universal-ddi-ansible/docs/MIGRATION.md

 If you have any questions or issues, you can reach out to us using the following channels:

 - Github Issues:
-  - Submit your issues or requests for enhancements on the [Github Issues Page](https://github.com/infobloxopen/universal-ddi-ansible/issues)
+  - Submit your issues or requests for enhancements on the [GitHub Issues Page](https://github.com/infobloxopen/universal-ddi-ansible/issues)
 - Infoblox Support:
   - For any questions or issues, please contact [Infoblox Support](https://info.infoblox.com/contact-form/).